bearsunday/bearsunday.github.io/manual/en/blog_get.md

 The inside the method that corresponds to the request (request interface) data is assigned to the `body` property and `$this` is returned.

-Note: Instead of setting the $body property you can just directly return data.
+Note: Instead of setting the `$body` property you can just directly return data.
 In which case in the receiving side the equivalent of `return $this;` is returned.

 ## Implement the Request Interface

 Next we will actually access a db and extract data to be used in an `onGet` method to respond to a GET request.

 BEAR.Sunday doesn't have its own database usage library or database abstraction library.
 Inside the application resource by using other libraries you can directly use SQL or using an ORM.
-Inside the sandbox application [Docrine DBAL](http://www.doctrine-project.org/projects/dbal.html) is used.
+Inside the sandbox application [PDO](http://www.php.net/manual/en/book.pdo.php) is used.

 *Demo.Sandbox/src/Resource/App/Blog/Posts.php*